Living on Campus

 Doors marked as “Emergency Exit Only” shall not be used to enter or leave a building except when exiting the building during a University emergency situation.
 All doors in residence halls other than the primary lobby entrances are designated for emergency exit only.
 Persons who are caught using these doors inappropriately are subject to disciplinary sanctions and fines.

-Exterior entrances and doors in the residence halls/apartments must remain locked unless authorized by Housing & Student Life and Conduct.
+Exterior entrances and doors in the residence halls/apartments must remain locked unless authorized by the Offices of University Housing & Residential Life.
 Locked doors must not be compromised in any manner.
 This includes propping room, hallway, apartment, bathroom, or exterior doors open, placing a wedge between the door and frame, holding the door open, and/or providing entry for unauthorized individuals.
 Disabling a lock, or holding a door open for an unknown person creates a safety risk to all residents.
 Compromising exterior doors may result in disciplinary action as well as a financial fee.

 Eviction from campus housing may occur due to, but not limited to, failure to pay housing or other charges when due, failure to be enrolled, violations of any University policy, and/or academic or disciplinary suspension from the University.
 Students evicted due to a disciplinary matter or failure to pay one’s University account will receive no refund or reduction of housing or meal charges and will forfeit the housing deposit.